How I Survived My First 90 Days as General Counsel

 Building Your Foundation for Success

 Focus on being a business enabler rather than a gatekeeper.
 Build relationships across the organisation.
+Adopt a “product team mindset” - design for a user experience, proactively analyse patterns instead of fighting fires all the time.
 Leverage technology and outsourcing to handle routine work.
-Most importantly, never stop learning from the community of innovative in-house lawyers who are reshaping what it means to be a legal professional in a tech company.
+Most importantly, never stop learning from the community of innovative in-house thought leaders who are reshaping what it means to be a legal professional in a tech company.

 The first 90 days set the tone for everything that follows.
 Get them right, and you'll establish yourself as an indispensable business partner who happens to have legal expertise.